MakerGYT/markdown-it-latex2img/README.md

 ```

 ### Hexo
 `WARNING: No front-end scripts and other Math plugins are required.
-Remove them ALL before using this plugin.Please use official plugin hexo-renderer-markdown-it as Renderer.`
+Remove them ALL before using this plugin.Please use official plugin hexo-renderer-markdown-it(plus) as Renderer.`

 1. Install
 ```sh